 - If needed, get the activation key for the image (for example, Cisco ASA/PIXOS).

 - Determine the device's target file system for loading the image.
 Based on the device file system size, decide whether you need to delete the current OS image.
-For Cisco IOS Switch/Routers, the total, used, and free flash is available in the Device View and Device Inventory report.
-If you select the option to never delete the current OS image, BMC Network Automation loads the OS image only when sufficient space is available.
+For the Cisco IOS and IOS XR devices, the total, used, and free flash is available in the Device View never delete the current OS image, BMC Network Automation loads the OS image only when sufficient space is available. and Device Inventory report.
+If you select the option to

 - When loading to a Cisco Nexus device, you can specify one, two, or three image files, to allow you to load the system, kickstart, or policy agent images or all three.
 You can choose any combination of images depending on what the vendor has updated.
 Each file will be transferred to the device individually, so the Timeout for Image File Transfers system parameter needs to be long enough to account for the largest single file transfer (not for all three file transfers combined).